Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

 \subsection{Area-dependent theory}

-In the present section we consider the modified axioms for the area-dependent theory in dimension $n=2$, according to Section~\ref{sec:areaaxioms}.
+In this section we consider the modified axioms for the area-dependent theory in dimension $n=2$, according to Section~\ref{sec:areaaxioms}.
 In GBQFT, an area-dependent theory was considered in the example of pure 2-dimensional Yang-Mills theory in \cite{Oe:2dqym}.
 We consider this example in Section~\ref{sec:2dpqym}.
 In TQFT, area-dependent theories were classified by Runkel and Szegedy \cite{RuSz:areaqft}.

 As for the elementary objects given by hypersurfaces and their gluing functions, there is no change at all.
 The same applies to the generators and their relations as long as no regions are involved.
 As before, any region is an oriented, topological Riemann surface with holes.
 However, regions now also carry an area $a\ge 0$.
-We pick a standard Riemann surface for each choice of genus $g\in\N_0$, number of holes $k\in\N_0$ and area $a\in\R^+_0$, and denote it by $S_{a;g,k}$.
-We also identify the previously introduced standard Riemann surfaces with those of vanishing area, i.e., $S_{g,k}=S_{0;g,k}$.
-We take the 1-parameter family of standard disks $D_a=S_{a;0,0}$, indexed by area $a\ge 0$ as elementary regions.
-Moreover, we take the boundary of each disk $D_a$ to be the standard circle $C$.
+We pick a standard Riemann surface for each choice of genus $g\in\N_0$, number of holes $k\in\N_0$ and area $a\in\R^+_0$.

+\begin{definition} Let $k\in\N_0$ and $a\in\R^+_0$.
+We make a choice of standard Riemann surface with genus $g$, $k$ holes, and area $a$, and we denote it by $S_{a;g,k}$.
+We identify the previously introduced standard Riemann surfaces with those of vanishing area, i.e., $S_{g,k}=S_{0;g,k}$. \end{definition}

+As we did in \ref{sec:2rel} we use a separate notation for our choice of standard disk with area.

+\begin{definition} Let $a\in\R^+_0$.
+We denote our choice of standard disk with area $a$, $S_{a;0,0}$, by $D_a$.
+We make it so that the boundary of each disk $D_a$ is the standard circle $C$. \end{definition}

 As for the generators, according to Axiom~\ref{AmplitudeMapsAxiom}, we have an assignment of an amplitude to the standard disk $D_a$ for value $a\ge 0$ of the area now, instead of a single assignment.
 That is, we have the $1$-parameter family of maps,